ehsanlotfi/cheatsheets/!AI.md

 0. Unconditional Image Generation
-    - These are models that generate new images without requiring specific input.
-A model like GAN.
+    - These are models that generate new images without requiring specific input. a model like GAN.

 0. Depth Estimation
     - These are models that estimate depth (3D information) from 2D images.